-If we decide to make a public or private offering of our equity, equity-linked or debt securities, we have granted the underwriter the right to act as the exclusive placement agent or lead underwriter for such offering or, in certain cases as the co-placement or co-underwriter, until the 12 months following the termination of our engagement of the underwriter.
+If we decide to make a public or private offering of our equity, equity-linked or debt securities, we have granted the placement agent the right to act as the exclusive placement agent or lead underwriter for such offering or, in certain cases as the co-placement or co-underwriter, until the 12 months following the termination of our engagement of the placement agent.

-If any investors contacted by the underwriter in connection with this offering shall purchase any securities from us during the period of 6 months following the termination of our engagement of the underwriter, we have agreed to pay a fee of 8% of the gross proceeds of such sale to the underwriter.
+If any investors contacted by the placement agent in connection with this offering shall purchase any securities from us during the period of 6 months following the termination of our engagement of the placement agent, we have agreed to pay a fee of 8% of the gross proceeds of such sale to the placement agent.